openSUSE/shim-review/README.md

 *******************************************************************************
 [your text here]

+SUSE only instructions:
+Remember to save the _buildenv file for the shim build, to allow us to later on inject it with the build to guarantee we get the same binary again

 *******************************************************************************
 ### Which files in this repo are the logs for your build?
 This should include logs for creating the buildroots, applying patches, doing the build, creating the archives, etc.